joeybrown-ctrl/Odyssey/README.md

   Odyssey is a scrapbooking travel app that allows the user to create country-specific travelogues filled with pictures and notes.
 The app utilizes the MVC design pattern, and is built with Node.js, Handlebars.js, and Sequelize.
 It is deployed to Heroku with a jawsDB database.

+  When the user signs up, they are sent an email notification from Odyssey.
+The user is then able to add a destination country.
+The searched country has a 'details' modal showing country data (capital city, continent/region, currency, flag), which pulls data using REST Countries API.
+When the user hits the 'log' button, they are taken to a travelogue where they can log notes about a journey, and upload pictures to the page using Cloudinary with a Slick carousel.
+The travelogues for each country are saved to a database so the user may return at any time to create or update their travelogues.

   ### User Story

   ```